 McLaren dominated the very same race last year but, despite showing signs of a revival on the first two days, they were simply well below par when it mattered in the race.
 A solitary point was their only reward at the end of the grand prix marking their 50th year in Formula 1.

 Final word to Red Bull boss Christian Horner, whose team celebrated their 40th grand prix victory, “Sebastian has been amazing here this weekend.
 His only mistake has made was on the rundown to Turn One, when he locked up.
 That was a great team performance today.
 It’s a great victory for us, but there’s still 175 points left.
 Anything can happen but we’re in a healthy position.”
-(Apex)
+(GP247)